-It is very important to be up-to-date with the most modern technology or trends that are running and rising in hospitality sector.
+It is very important to be up-to-date with the most modern technology or trends that are running and rising in the hospitality sector.
 It is a very competitive industry - what would happen if hospitality loses the “human touch”?

 “Any sufficiently advanced technology is equivalent to magic.”— Sir Arthur C. Clarke